-2. Folks, sin does separate us from service and ministry.
-But, if we repent we are restored.
-We don't lose our salvation but we do miss out on service and ministry.
+For them back then and for us today, sin does separate us from service and ministry.

+But if we repent, we are restored.
+We don't lose our salvation, but we do miss out on service and ministry.

 Paul tells us in I Corinthians 9:24-27, "Do you not know that those who run in a race all run, but one receives the prize?
 Run in such a way that you may obtain it.
 And everyone who competes for the prize is temperate in all things.
 Now they do it to obtain a perishable crown, but we for an imperishable crown.
 Therefore I run thus: not with uncertainty.
 Thus I fight: not as one who beats the air.
 But I discipline my body and bring it into subjection, lest, when I have preached to others, I myself should become disqualified."

 Now, we tend to beat ourselves up, punish ourselves over our failures.
+But in

-But in Lamentations 3:22-23 we are told, "Through the Lord's mercies we are not consumed, Because His compassions fail not.
+Lamentations 3:22-23 we are told, "Through the Lord's mercies we are not consumed,

+Because His compassions fail not.
 They are new every morning; Great is Your faithfulness."

 The Living Bible puts these verses like this, "his compassion never ends.
 It is only the Lord's mercies that have kept us from complete destruction.
 Great is his faithfulness; his loving-kindness begins afresh each day."

 In other words, we start anew in Christ every morning!

 Yes, we need to confess and repent of our sin and then walk with the Lord!

 We are not perfect and Paul, that great man of faith gives to us these encouraging words of where he was at and what he did in Philippians 3:12-14, "Brethren, I do not count myself to have apprehended; but one thing I do, forgetting those things which are behind and reaching forward to those things which are ahead, I press toward the goal for the prize of the upward call of God in Christ Jesus."

-Paul is telling us to: PRESS ON!
+Paul is telling us to - PRESS ON!

 Here we see those who were allowed to eat the holy things.

 Why was God so strict?

 Because He tells us, "For I the LORD sanctify them."

 Thus, by disobedience they would profane the holy name of God.
+His honor is on the line before others by what we say and what we do!

-We too can profane the holy name of the Lord by coming before Him in an unworthy or unacceptable manner!
+Thus, we too can profane the holy name of the Lord by coming before Him in an unworthy or unacceptable manner!

-2. Also, if someone accidentally ate the holy offering, I'm not sure how but I guess it was possible, they had to restore it back by giving to the priests 20% more!
+Also, if someone accidentally ate the holy offering, I'm not sure how but I guess it was possible, they had to restore it back by giving to the priests 20% more!